 Also read: Ira movie review

 Through Poomaram, we get to see the incidents that happen during the eventful five-day festival.
-It includes dance, music, mimicry, literature, rehearsals, the competitive spirit of the participants, fights between their trainers with judges over “paid” results, leadership qualities, friendships, crushes, tensions and many.
+It includes not just dance, music, mimicry and literature.
+But also rehearsals, participants’ competitive spirit, fights between their trainers over “paid” results, leadership qualities, friendships, crushes and many.

 And in the movie, you just don’t see a few glimpses of each programme on stage, but the entire performances at times.